pranjul-jangra/pranjul-jangra/README.md

 # 💫 About Me:
-I'm a frontend developer continuously improving my skills, and I'm gradually exploring backend development to become a more well-rounded developer.
+I'm a **frontend developer** who **loves building user-friendly, responsive, and visually appealing websites**.
+I enjoy turning ideas into interactive experiences and focusing on clean, efficient code.
+I have experience with various web technologies and frameworks, and I'm always eager to learn and improve my skills.
+Right now, I'm diving deeper into React.js and plan to expand into backend development to become a full-stack MERN developer.

 ## 🌐 Socials: